cloudprismedu/course-details/02-Azure-Solutions-Architect-Expert.md

 -   Providing step-by-step Lab documents with screen shots
 -   Cheat sheets to prepare for interviews

-## **What will you learn in this Course?**

--   Manage Azure Subscriptions, Resources, Storage and Server Migration
--   Deploy, Manage and Monitor Virtual Machines and Configure Virtual Networks
--   Manage and Secure Identities in Azure
--   Implement and Manage Application Services and PaaS
--   Design Storage, Security, Cost, Integration & Migration for Azure Cloud

 ## **Who Can enroll for a Microsoft Azure Solutions Architect Expert Course:**

 -   Developers/IT Administrators who already have knowledge of Azure Cloud